mendhak/gpslogger/assets/text/faq/faq08-what-settings-mean.md

 ![7b](images/7b.png)

+**Log GPS/GNSS locations** - Logs points from the satellite location listener.

+**Log network locations** - Logs points from the cell tower location listener.

+**Log passive locations** - Logs points from other apps, is subject to some restrictions.
+It will log GPS/network points if those were selected above.
+It may bypass other filters such as time, distance, and retry duration.

 **Logging interval** - How long to wait after a point has been logged to try logging again.

 **Distance filter** - When a point becomes available, the app will check to ensure that this much distance exists between the previous and current points.
 If it isn't this distance, the point is discarded.